sanskrit/raw_etexts_english/blogs/manasataramgini/2013-11-08_anatomy-and-heavens-in-the-boomorphic-universe.md

 +++
-title = "Anatomy and heavens in the boomorphicxa0universe"
+title = "Anatomy and heavens in the boomorphic universe"

 +++
 The bovine species lay at the center of the existence of the early